Shunned, Stunned And Left For Dead.

 I stand corrected.

 I did see my mother once one afternoon at a shopping plaza, Bonnie was with me.
-My mother and I made direct eye contact; she continued walking right past me like I didn’t even exist.
+My mother and I made direct eye contact as she continued to walk right past me like I didn’t even exist.
 It was as if I wasn’t even there, it was as if I was a ghost.
 I asked Bonnie if she saw her also, but my mother had already disappeared into the crowd behind us.
 Bonnie never saw her.
-I can't even fathom how my own mother could callously ignore her firstborn child who she had given birth to almost three decades earlier.
+I can't even fathom how my own mother could so callously ignore her firstborn child who she had given birth to almost three decades earlier.

 Anyways, a couple weeks before Stephanie was due to arrive I got a little surprise.
 My Uncle Nick who was also a Witness was waiting for me at work one afternoon.
 I had just parked my truck in the yard when he approached me.